George Andrew Davis Jr.: Identity of the shooter

-The publicity surrounding Davis' death soon caught Chinese attention.
+The publicity surrounding Davis's death soon caught Chinese attention.
 To determine whether Davis was killed by Zhang, given the absence of gun camera footage, the 4th Fighter Division sent out two search teams, on February 16 and 18.
 They recovered the wreckage of an F-86E, along with Davis' body and his belongings.
 His dog tag is currently on display at the Dandong Korean War Museum.
 The search team also discovered that the crash site was within 550 yd of where Zhang had ejected from his own aircraft, and that Zhang's 12th Regiment was the only unit that had operated near the area at the time.
-In light of these findings and the testimonies from ground troops that had witnessed the battle, Zhang was credited by the Chinese military with having shot down Davis' F-86.
+In light of these findings and the testimonies from ground troops that had witnessed the battle, Zhang was credited by the Chinese military with having shot down Davis's F-86.

 However, according to the recollections of the pilots of the Soviet 64th Aviation Corps, both Zhang and his wingman were probably shot down by Davis, who was, in turn, surprised and shot down by Averin, who had been scrambling to save the Chinese MiGs.
 Lieutenant General Georgy Lobov (Г.А.Лобов), commander of the 64th Aviation Corps, also states in his memoirs that Davis was killed by a Soviet pilot.

-Both China and Russia took credit for Davis' death, and there has been no conclusive evidence either way.
-Regardless of the uncertainty surrounding Davis' death, Zhang became a household name in China.
+Both China and Russia took credit for Davis's death, and there has been no conclusive evidence either way.
+Regardless of the uncertainty surrounding Davis's death, Zhang became a household name in China.
 The Chinese military later awarded Zhang the title of Combat Hero, 1st Class for this action.